Menu

 "We prioritize based on impact, not projects"

-Tactical POs → Features linked directly to OKRs
+Planning POs → Features linked directly to OKRs Jira Plugin

 "We're small but growing, and we're starting to lose visibility across teams"